-Lightly seasoned steak is grilled and topped with roasted tomatoes and blue cheese!
+Grilled sirloin steak is lightly seasoned and topped with roasted tomatoes and blue cheese!

 Right before bed, my 3-year-old gave me kisses and wished me a happy Easter.
 She asked if the next time we have a fancy meal will it be Easter time?
 I thought that was precious.
 Or was she insulting me?
 Perhaps, to her, my everyday meals are ordinary and bland?
 Perhaps I’m not giving her taste buds enough credit?
 Perhaps I’m over thinking this?
-Regardless, this steak and roasted tomatoes seems fancy, but is easy and tastes amazing.
+Regardless, this grilled sirloin steak and roasted tomatoes seems fancy, but is easy and tastes amazing.
 This meal will impress your friends, your dinner guests, and yes, your own family.
 You will be a rockstar.
+Loving this steak recipe?
+Then try these fun Fusion Grilled Steak Tacos or for special occasions, this Steak and Shrimp with Champagne Cream Sauce!

 Grilled Steak with Roasted Tomatoes and Blue Cheese